Home » Computer Guides » Computer Tech Guides » How To Enable The F8 Key In Windows 10 And 11.

 That’s it, you’ve successfully enabled the F8 key to start Windows 10 and 11 in Safe Mode.

-Command Prompt showing the operation completed successfully
+Command Prompt showing the operation completed successfully.
+The f8 key is now enabled.

 The operation completed successfully.